sinzed/vidopi-n8n/README.md

 3. Configure your Vidopi API credentials:
    - Go to Credentials in n8n
    - Add a new "Vidopi API" credential
-   - Enter your API key and base URL (default: https://api.vidopi.com)
+   - Enter your API key (get your API key from https://vidopi.com - free tier available)
+   - The base URL is automatically set to https://api.vidopi.com
    - Save the credentials

 4. Use the nodes in your workflows: